MarkUgarov/maybe-this-will-help/docker/common/index.md

 Well, glad you asked, but who does really know?
 It seems to be magic.

+Maybe look [here](https://www.docker.com) and you may find out.

 ## Info

-As you might guess, this page is way over simplified and is intended to give you a broad idea so you can start with docker with a first impression and a rough idea what is going on.
+As you might guess, this page is way over simplified and is intended to give you a _very_ broad idea so you can start with docker with a first impression and a rough idea what is going on.

 ## What is it good for?